Biography & Background

 My ideas have evolved in sculpture from the landscape of the hills and valleys in which we live.

-I have used the elements of landscape in my early work and included, earth, sand, candles and plants.
+I have used the elements of landscape in my early work and included, earth, sand, candles, plants and words.

-Gradually the landscapes in stone became bowl forms in which to put my ideas.
+Gradually the landscapes in stone became bowl forms in which to put my ideas and I call them CONCEPTACLES, an idea in a receptacle.

 The trees disappeared, and the ideas within the bowls were put into words, hence my interest in calligraphy, so that I could design my own lettering.